Staying fit on a military schedule

 I have spent years experimenting with different routines and splits.
 I am constantly researching new and even older approaches to maintaining physical fitness.
 Balancing fatigue and recovery with time and effectiveness is always the goal.
 As a former first responder, I understand the higher the stress, the worse the recovery will be.
 As a result of the years of training, knowledge and experience, I have come up with a couple of routines I refer to collectively as “Easy 3.”

-The three comes from the fact that you will perform three sets of three reps, three days per week.
+The three comes from the fact that you will perform three sets for three movements, three days per week.
 The easy bit comes from… well… it’s pretty simple.
 Now, there are two different ways you can do this.
 The three sessions can be broken up into different muscle groups or full-body routines.
 Each has its benefits based on goals and personal preferences.
 This is true for any exercise program.

 First, I’ll explain how to separate muscle groups: